By Mike Kocsis | 10 minutes read | Last updated: August 11, 2025 Categories: Menopause Testosterone

 - Congenital conditions

-Women often ask: I am a woman with low testosterone levels.
-What should I do about it?
+Women often ask: I am a woman with low testosterone levels, what should I do?

-Some doctors may prescribe Estratests in postmenopausal women as it contains both oestrogen and testosterone.
+Some doctors may prescribe Estratest in postmenopausal women as it contains both oestrogen (a female sex hormone) and testosterone.
 Some may prescribe DHEA supplements to increase your testosterone precursor levels.

 There are different testosterone administration methods.
 You can have testosterone injections, gels, patches, or pellets based on your doctor’s suggestions or your preferences.